mcarlie/VulkanEngine/readme.md

 This project was started while I was working on creating an engine at a previous job and I wanted to get some insight into how modern graphics APIs work to prepare the engine for it.

-The goal is to have a custom engine to use for exploring new and familar graphical techniques such as modern ray tracing.
+The goal is to have a custom engine to use as a base for further personal projects in graphics.

 Current short term goals are:
 * Fully modulerize the backend (some functionality is missing such as configurable framebuffers)